 During these attacks, the hackers impersonate you using basic personal details they have managed to gather from various sources.
 They then ask a representative at the mobile carrier to port your number to an alternative SIM card in the hackers’ possession.
 This phone number, plus your ID number and other basic details, are sufficient to gain access to your bank account, where they can then easily change your password and start making transfers.

 - If you are not able to activate your mobile network for a period of time, it is recommended to contact the mobile carrier and ensure that your number has not been transferred.
 It is important to update the bank in the event of any issue.

-- It is recommended to register to receive alerts when performing bank account transactions in a text messages and keep an eye out for account activity.
+- Register to receive text message alerts that will notify you of all bank account transactions, and keep an eye out for unusual account activity.

 - If you receive unexpected or uninitiated text messages and emails requesting personal or financial information, treat them with suspicion, even if they were allegedly sent by the bank.

-- Avoid posting personal details (such as your phone number, date of birth, elementary school, pet’s name, etc.) on social media, as malicious agents may use them to answer security questions common in many applications.
+- Avoid posting personal details (like your phone number, date of birth, elementary school, pet’s name, etc.) on social media, as malicious agents may use them to answer security questions common in many applications.

 - It is recommended to check with your mobile carrier if there are any additional security measures that can be implemented to prevent your number being ported without your approval.

 - If your phone is stolen, it is recommended to ask your mobile carrier to block the number as soon as possible, and also notify the bank about the incident.

 Customer Activity Records in the Bank's Computer Systems